This article is originally published on 12 June 2019, and updated with additional information on 26 October 2020.

 We can withdraw anything above our chosen retirement sum.

-#3 Topping Up Our Retirement Account
+#4 Topping Up Our Retirement Account Above The Full Retirement Sum

 Before 55, we can top up our Special Account up to a maximum set by Full Retirement Sum.
 Once we turn 55, and our Retirement Account is opened, we can now top up our Retirement Account up to a maximum set by the Enhanced Retirement Sum.

 As mentioned above, there are three retirement sums we can choose to save in our Retirement Account at 55, and we can withdraw anything above it.
-Even if we cannot meet the retirement sums, we can still withdraw up to $5,000 regardless of how much CPF balances we have.
+Even if we cannot meet the retirement sums, we can still withdraw up to $5,000 regardless of how much (or little) CPF balances we have.

-Also mentioned above, both our Ordinary Account and Special Account balances are transferred to create our Retirement Account balance.
+Both our Ordinary Account and Special Account balances are transferred to create our Retirement Account balance.
 What many of us may not realise is that we can choose to stop our Ordinary Account balances from flowing into this account.

 While we should have tried to pay off our home loans before hitting the home stretch before retirement, it is not uncommon to require our Ordinary Account balances to continue servicing home loans past 55.
 Read this article below to understand more about how to do this, and find out other little-known things about our CPF.